adichaudhary/Class22/README.md

-# Class22
+# staticSquare
-Bouncy ball with physics engine
+A static square made using Matter.js physics engine